Successive Point-of-Interest Recommendation with Local Differential Privacy: Related work

-Differential privacy \cite{b14} is a rigorous privacy standard that requires the output of a DP mechanism should not reveal information specific to any individuals.
-DP requires a trusted data curator who collects original data from users.
-Recently, a local version of DP has been proposed.
-In the local setting, each user perturbs his/her data and sends perturbed data to the data curator.
-Since the original data never leave users' devices, LDP mechanisms have the benefit of not requiring trusted data curator.
-Accordingly, many companies attempt to adopt LDP to collect data from the clients privately \cite{b6,b7,b8,b9}.
+DP \cite{dwork2006calibrating} is a rigorous privacy standard; the output of a DP mechanism should not reveal much information specific to any individual.
+DP in a centralized setting requires a trusted data curator who collects original data from users.
+Recently, a local version of DP (LDP) was proposed.
+In the local setting, each user perturbs his/her data and sends the perturbed data to the data curator.
+Since the original data never leaves the device of the users, the LDP mechanisms have the benefit of not requiring any trusted data curator.
+Accordingly, many companies attempt to adopt LDP when collecting data from clients for privacy reasons \cite{erlingsson2014rappor,apple2014learning,ding2017collecting,nguyen2016collecting}.

+Beyond estimating the frequency of a single item, there are several works on discovering item sequences through LDP. \cite{wang2018privtrie} found frequent new words by building a noisy prefix tree. \cite{kim2018learning} and \cite{fanti2016building} used the estimated frequency of $n$-gram to identify the frequent new terms. \cite{chen2012differentially} also used the $n$-gram model to release noisy trajectory.
+Our work employed the $n$-gram approach to model the POI sequences.
+Instead of using the estimated frequency directly, we turn the frequency into a confidence score and map it to the users' preferences.

-There are several works applying DP/LDP on the recommendation system \cite{b10,b11,b12}.
-Hua et al.\cite{b10} proposed an objective function perturbation method.
-In their work, a trusted data curator adds Laplace noises to the objective function so that the factorized item matrix satisfies DP.
-They also proposed a gradient perturbation method which can preserve the privacy of users' ratings from an untrusted data curator.
-Zhang et al.\cite{b11} proposed a probabilistic matrix factorization with personalized differential privacy.
-They used a random sampling method to satisfy different users' privacy requirements.
-Then, they applied the objective function perturbation method to obtain the perturbed item matrix.
-Finally, Shin et al.\cite{b12} proposed a new recommendation system under LDP.
-Specifically, users update their profile vectors locally and submit perturbed gradients in the iterative factorization process.
-Further, to reduce the error incurred by perturbation, they adopted random projection for dimensionality reduction.
+Table \ref{table4} summarizes the important differences between the SPIREL and previous works.
+To the best of our knowledge, no previous MF-based recommendation systems \cite{hua2015differentially, zhang2018probabilistic, shin2018privacy} exploit the implicit feedback to recommend the next POI.
+Specifically, Hua et al. \cite{hua2015differentially} proposed an objective function perturbation method.
+In their work, a trusted data curator added Laplace noises to the objective function so that the factorized item matrix satisfies CDP.
+Zhang et al. \cite{zhang2018probabilistic} proposed a probabilistic MF-based recommendation system with personalized CDP.
+They used a random sampling method to satisfy the privacy requirements of different users.
+Shin et al. \cite{shin2018privacy} proposed a MF-based recommendation system under LDP.
+In their method, users updated their profile vectors using SGD locally and submitted the perturbed gradients to the server.
+They reduced the amount of noise added on gradients by adopting the dimensionality reduction technique into the item domain.
+In short, these works focused on decreasing the RMSE during the learning process and attempted to predict users' preferences using explicit feedback that has a fixed scale rating.